 10. Her (2013)

 Do we love a person because of their physicality?
 No, not really, as Spike Jonze made us believe that you could fall in love with an operating system, too.
 Set in a futuristic world, ‘Her’ tells the story of Theodore Twombly – a lonely, divorced man who purchases an artificially intelligent operating system and develops an intimate relationship with it.
 There’s a very profound sense of irony here as ‘Her,’ despite being set in an unknown time in the future, is very much a film about today.
 We are often cruel to ourselves and struggle with our own identity in an unsparing world.
-Love here is way too abstract for any kind of physical embodiment.
-It’s incredibly touching and so deeply humane.
+Love here is way too abstract for any physical embodiment.
+It’s incredibly touching and so profoundly humane.
 You can check out the movie here.

 9. Boys Don’t Cry (1999)